Getting registered as Psychologist

 • Specialised Clinical psychologistSpecialised

 Healthcare psychologist (gz-psycholoog)

 A Healthcare psychologist works with clients to examine mental health issues and disorders that affect the life of the client.
 Healthcare psychologists also explore the underlying mental aspects that come with physical illnesses, disabilities and handicaps.
 Main tasks are diagnosing and treatment.

 In the Netherlands Psychotherapists working in mental healthcare work as self-employed professionals.
 They give intensive psychological care based on psychotherpeutical methods.

 The profession Healthcare psychologist has two specializations:

-Clinical psychologists are specialised in psycho-diagnostics [not sure when and how you use diagnostic and diagnosis, maybe worth checking here and elsewhere in this document] and psychological intervention methods in cases of severe and complex psychopathological problems that hamper one's [not sure what to suggest here but definitely not performances, possibly acts].
+Clinical psychologists are specialised in psycho-diagnostics and psychological intervention methods in cases of severe and complex psychopathological problems that hamper one's.
 Psychotherapy is the most common treatment employed by clinical psychologists.
 The clinical psychologist has the knowledge and skills to execute and coordinate scientific research.
 They are also trained in management and education.

 The Clinical Neuropsychologist is specialised in the relationship between the brain and behavior.
 They apply this knowledge in their day to day practice by setting diagnosis and dealing with mental and physical problems.
 The Clinical Neuropsychologist treats patients with acquired brain disorders or specific groups of psychiatric patients.
 For instance children with development disorders and learning difficulties.
 Clinical Neuropsychologists are highly skilled and trained in coordinating and executing scientific research.
 They also have a thorough command of management and educational skills.